Alejogb1/job-board/blog-data/why-am-i-getting-error-dpy-3011-with-python-oracledb-and-oracle.md

 id: "why-am-i-getting-error-dpy-3011-with-python-oracledb-and-oracle"
 ---

-Okay, let's tackle this.
-"Error DPY-3011" with `python-oracledb` and Oracle… I've seen this beast pop up more than a few times in my career, and it's almost always a threading or connection pool hiccup, usually triggered under heavier loads.
+,  "Error DPY-3011" with `python-oracledb` and Oracle… I've seen this beast pop up more than a few times in my career, and it's almost always a threading or connection pool hiccup, usually triggered under heavier loads.
 It can be infuriating, but it’s definitely traceable and solvable with a bit of focused debugging.
 So, let's break down what’s probably happening, and I'll walk you through some troubleshooting approaches, supported by some actual code.

 In essence, DPY-3011 from `python-oracledb` translates to "internal error: thread state has not been initialized."
 Oracle's client libraries, which `python-oracledb` wraps, are sensitive to how threads and connections are managed.
 If a thread attempts to use an Oracle database connection that hasn't been properly set up in its execution context, you’ll hit this.
 Think of it like this: imagine Oracle expects all threads to have a specific ‘key’ before touching the database; if that key isn't present, access is denied – hence the error.